Last updated on August 5th, 2023 at 10:10 pm

 With all the above preamble, it’s important to completely dissect the functions of Nigeria’s agency that certifies the establishment and registration of business names in Nigeria.

-Below is the list of legal responsibilities of the commission:
+As outlined by CAMA 2020 Part A, below is the list of legal responsibilities of CAC:

 1) Regulation of businesses in Nigeria